Coronavirus Updates and Resources

 - Hand sanitizer dispensers have been placed throughout the airport

-- Janitorial crews have increased the frequency of their cleaning of public use areas with electrostatic spray that is effective against the virus
+- Janitorial crews have increased the frequency of their cleaning of public use areas with an electrostatic spray that is effective against the virus

 - Guidance from local healthcare professionals and the local hospital has been provided to all airport tenants, including airlines and TSA, with instructions on how to respond if someone is ill or feels they may have been exposed to the virus